arghyawning/smai-m24-assignments/data/README.md

-This folder contains all the datasets.
+This folder should contain all the datasets in the following format:

+.
+├── external
+├── interim
+└── processed